 Ontario suggests ways to reduce ambulance off-load delays

-Ontario is telling emergency services to consider having paramedic crews tend to more than one patient at a time in hospital emergency rooms as one way to reduce delays.
+Ontario is telling emergency services to consider having paramedic crews tend to more than one patient at a time in hospital ERs as one way to reduce delays.

 Ambulance offload delays, when paramedics wait in an emergency department for a patient to be transferred to the care of a hospital, have been exacerbated by the pandemic and have at times meant some regions are left with no available ambulances.